List of supporting Arrow characters: Billy Wintergreen / Deathstroke

 Billy Wintergreen (portrayed by Jeffrey Robinson) is Slade Wilson's partner in the ASIS, who betrays him and joins Fyers.
-He is later killed by Slade in the first season finale.
+He is later killed by Slade in the first-season finale.
 He returns in the season eight episode "Purgatory" where Team Arrow and Lyla Michaels encounter Wintergreen, Fyers and his group on Lian Yu when the energy build-up restored them.
-When Lyla activates the weapon that is tied to her DNA, the energies are absorbed causing Wintergreen, Fyers and his group to disappear.
+When Lyla activates the weapon that is tied to her DNA, the energies are absorbed, causing Wintergreen, Fyers and his group to disappear.

 Y

-Maseo Yamashiro / Sarab
+Maseo Yamashiro

-Maseo Yamashiro / Sarab (portrayed by Karl Yune) was Oliver's handler and later good friend during his time in Hong Kong.
+Maseo Yamashiro (portrayed by Karl Yune) was Oliver's handler and later good friend during his time in Hong Kong.
 He becomes estranged from his wife, Tatsu Yamashiro, after the death of their son, Akio, and joins the League of Assassins as "Sarab".
 However he remains loyal to Oliver and covertly ensures his survival after his duel with Raʾs al Ghul, and still loves Tatsu.
 Despite this he is loyal to Raʾs and becomes a key leader in the League's mission to force Oliver to take Raʾs place, going as far as to kill the Starling City mayor to frame him.
 He is eventually killed by Tatsu after a sword-fight, finally relieved from the agony of his son's death.